-Stress can be overwhelming at times, and at others can sit just below the surface and cause us to seek out and use unhealthy coping mechanisms.
+Stress can be overwhelming at times and, at other times, can sit just below the surface, causing us to seek out and use unhelpful coping mechanisms.

-After a long day at work, it can be tempting to reach for a glass of wine or a beer, but alcohol, among many other common vices can actually make problems worse in the long term.
+After a long day at work, it can be tempting to reach for a glass of wine or a beer but alcohol, among many other common ways people try to deal with difficulty, can actually make your problems worse in the long term.

-The psychologists, counsellors and psychotherapists at Newcastle Psychologist & Counselling have compiled a short list of coping strategies to avoid:
+Regardless of whatever feelings you are currently experiencing, whether due to depression, anxiety, stress, or something else, our team of psychologists, counsellors and psychotherapists at Newcastle Psychologist & Counselling have compiled a list of 3 common coping strategies to avoid:

-While in the short term, alcohol can have a relaxing effect on the body, it is a depressant which slows down reaction times, makes us more impulsive, and when consumed in large quantities can make you emotional and cause other problems.
+In the short term, alcohol can have a relaxing effect on the body though it is actually a depressant which slows down reaction times, makes us more impulsive and, when consumed in large quantities, can make you even more emotional.

-It is not uncommon for prolonged or regular use of alcohol to cause anxiety, deeper depression, increased episodes of anger, and loss of control over emotions.
+It is not uncommon for prolonged or regular use of alcohol to cause anxiety, deeper depression, increased episodes of anger, and feelings of loss of control over your emotions.

 As alcohol also has addictive qualities, reaching for a drink time after time can cause dependency and physical damage onto the body as well as to the brain and have a long-term effect on health and quality of life.

-Like with alcohol, some people turn to recreational drugs to manage their emotions, but these too can be unhelpful in recovery and can cause both physical and mental health problems.
+Like with alcohol, some people turn to recreational drugs to manage their emotions.
+These too can be unhelpful in recovery however and can cause further physical and mental health problems.

-Many people try to avoid their problems, either by pushing them to the back of their minds, or actively avoiding difficult discussions about their feelings.
+Many people try to avoid their problems, either by trying to push them to the back of their minds, or actively avoiding difficult discussions about their feelings.

-This might be a short-term solution to negative thoughts or feelings, but eventually they will return.
+This might seem like a short-term solution to negative thoughts or feelings, but eventually they do return, and often with more force.
 Many adults still suffer with unresolved issues from childhood, which shows how long problems can continue if not dealt with properly.

 Our team of counsellors, CBT therapists and psychologists in Newcastle are highly skilled in being able to help overcome negative thoughts and feelings, and can help you take positive action to overcome your problems.